-Test to see what works for your audience when it comes to the Halloween season.
-Use split testing and see which email version performers the best.
+Test to see what works for your audience during the Halloween season.
+Use split testing and see which email version performs the best.

 Try out different email changes to get the best response from your subscribers.
 But don’t change everything at once.
 Test one thing at a time, like different subject lines, images, or CTAs.
 Otherwise, you won’t know which one brought on better results.

 These are just a few tips to get your holidays started on the right foot with a great email.
-Create a memorable campaign that will leave an impression on your subscribers and build the foundation for the rest of the holiday season.
+Create a memorable campaign to leave an impression on your subscribers and build the foundation for the rest of the holiday season.